tvu2/potential-octo-funicular/proposal.md

 		Ingredient(String name, String description, String category, String unit, String location) {}
 		// Accessor methods
 		// Mutator methods
-		// Overide equals() method to compare two ingredients object.
-If they have the same name, and description, they are the same object
+		// Overide equals() method to compare two ingredients object using the following rule:
+		// If they have the same name, and description, they are the same ingredients
 		@overide
 		public int equals(Ingredient ingredient){}
 		// Overide hashCode method